Call Now (800) 681-1295

 The IRS Statement of Work

-According to multiple press outlets, the IRS has created a Statement of Work for technology companies who may be able to reconcile taxpayers’ cryptocurrency gains and losses.
+According to Forbes, the IRS has created a Statement of Work for technology companies who may be able to reconcile taxpayers’ cryptocurrency gains and losses.
 Furthermore, the IRS is seeking the companies to create a detailed report for each taxpayer that is being analyzed.
 The Statement of Work acknowledges that transactions can range from small to very large.

 Specifically, the Statement of Work requests that technology companies use data points that are made up of information received from digital exchanges, cryptocurrency wallets, API keys, and blockchain data, among other sources.
 The requested technology solution would then compare the information obtained independently with the transaction information reported by the taxpayer on their tax return.
 A detailed report would indicate if there is a meaningful difference and whether the taxpayer should be further investigated.